6. Accreditation Evaluation

 Site visits are initiated by the college seeking or renewing accreditation.
 In cases where conditions at an accredited college have changed dramatically, jeopardizing the institution's ability to meet the standards as noted in an annual report, or when third party comments are received from faculty, students, staff, or the public, the Council may conduct a focused or comprehensive site visit to determine whether the conditions or reports have validity which might negatively impact the accreditation status of the college.
 The AVMA COE has no process to assist developing foreign colleges.
 Accreditation may be sought only by established foreign colleges2.

-As a college is seeking initial accreditation and a consultative site visit has been scheduled, the consultative site team and the chair of the COE Evaluation Committee, in consultation with COE staff, will review the self-study and determine if the college appears to meet all or most of the standards.
+As a college is seeking initial accreditation and a consultative site visit has been scheduled, two COE reviewers will be assigned to conduct a pre-review of the self-sudy.
+The COE reviewers, the consultative site team, and chair of the COE Evaluation Committee, in consultation with COE staff, will review the self-study and determine if the college appears to meet all or most of the standards.
 In the event it is believed that the college falls short of meeting one or more standards, a consultative site visit will not be conducted and the college will be notified of the perceived deficiencies.

-A site team composed of four experienced COE members appointed by the Chair of the Evaluation Committee (Canadian National Examining Board members may be considered when selecting a site visit team) and one AVMA staff member will conduct the consultative site visit.
+A site team composed of three COE site visitors appointed by the Chair of the Evaluation Committee (Canadian COE site visitors may be considered when selecting a site visit team) and one AVMA staff member will conduct the consultative site visit.
 The consultation generally takes three to four days.
 Appropriate college personnel and the site team chair will prepare an agenda that ensures evaluation of all areas of the program.

 The report from the consultative site visit is the responsibility of the team chair and consists of the following sections:

 The report is based upon the evaluations of the site team and is not approved by the COE.
-Questions related to the report should be directed to the chair of the site team, who reports the findings from the consultative visit as information only, to the Council during the next regularly scheduled meeting.
+Questions related to the report should be directed to the COE reviewers assigned to conduct a pre-review of the self-study and the post-site visit report, who will report the findings from the consultative site visit team as information only, to the Council during the next regularly scheduled meeting.

 Consultation with an Accredited College – An accredited foreign college may request consultation from the COE by inviting a consultative site team to visit the college.
 A request should focus on a specific item(s) wherein the college wishes advice.
 The advice provided is not an official recommendation from the COE.